rayzkaunda/datarigs.github.io/_posts/2019-02-26-building-and-deploying-a-machine-learning-model-to-predict-a-diabetic-patients-hospital-length-of-stay-on-aws.md

 ### Project Overview

-In 2012, there were about 36.5 million hospital stays with an average length of stay of 4.5 days and an average cost of 10,400 dollars per stay summing up to 377 billion dollars('https://www.hcup-us.ahrq.gov/reports/statbriefs/sb180-Hospitalizations-United-States-2012.pdf').
+In 2012, there were about 36.5 million hospital stays with an average length of stay of 4.5 days and an average cost of 10,400 dollars per stay summing up to 377 billion dollars [link]('https://www.hcup-us.ahrq.gov/reports/statbriefs/sb180-Hospitalizations-United-States-2012.pdf').
 In 2012, there were approximately 36.5 million hospital stays in the United States, representing a hospitalization rate of 116.2 stays per 1,000 population.
 Across all types of stays, the average length of a hospital stay was 4.5 days.